International Studies Internship Guidelines

 It is important that student interns be able to observe professionals in their particular field to grasp what the occupation will really be like.
-We encourage interns to participate in staff meetings, attend presentations and meetings with clients when appropriate.
+We encourage interns to participate in staff meetings, attend presentations and meet with clients when appropriate.

 Opportunity to Develop Specific Skills

 The students should leave the internship with a new set of skills or improvements in their current skill set.
 We encourage the student to concentrate on the following areas:

 - Research Skills

 Organization of the Internship and Responsibilities of the Student

 Internships may earn a varying number of credit hours depending on the amount of time devoted to the internship placement and the amount of academic work associated with them.

 IS 404 - Three credit hours - for placements involving between 12 and 15 hours per week (a minimum of 150 hours per semester).
 Academic work generally includes, but is not limited to, one 10-12 page paper and creation of a portfolio (weekly journal) reflecting on the internship.
 The grade will be weighted 80% on the paper and 20% on the journal.

 IS 405 - Six credit hours - for placements involving between 18 and 22 hours per week (a minimum of 240 hours per semester).
 Academic work generally includes, but is not limited to, one 18-20 page paper and creation of a portfolio (weekly journal) reflecting on the internship.
 The grade will be weighted 80% on the paper and 20% on the journal.